If you want to know how to buy a Chicago condo for Airbnb, we’ve updated this article with all the latest info to get you started.

 The City of Chicago Shared Housing Ordinance bans vacation rentals in buildings registered on the City’s House Share Prohibited Buildings List.
 And it is as simple as filling out a form to have a building added to this list.

-Therefore, it is very important to locate properties that will not only give you some assurances that using your condo for Airbnb is okay, but to also work with the condo board before policies can change.
+As such, it’s of course critical to locate properties that will not only give you some assurances that using your condo for Airbnb is okay, but to also work with the condo board before policies can change.
 The next step is to find the right property.

 Finding the right property for Airbnb